vaibhavsagar/presentations/popcount/presentation.md

 ## Cryptanalysis

 1. Set a bit for each character in each line of the input
+2. You have 60-bit words, enough to handle most alphabets
-2. `popcount` => count distinct characters
+3. `popcount` => count distinct characters
-3. Use the count as a hash, or to do further analysis
+4. Use the count as a hash, or to do further analysis
-4. ???
+5. ???
-5. Profit!
+6. Profit!

 [source](http://www.talkchess.com/forum3/viewtopic.php?t=38521)